mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 maximum temperature for station 2: 714.0
 ~~~

-If we need the maximum temperature for every stations, or the average for each day, we can perform the
+If we need the maximum temperature for every station or the average for each day for a single station, we can perform the
 operation across an axis.
-To support this,
+For this,
 most array methods allow us to specify the axis we want to work on.
 If we ask for the average across axis 0 (rows in our 2D example),
 we get: